victools/jsonschema-generator/jsonschema-maven-plugin/README.md

 </configuration>
 ```
 The `preset` element can select one of the values from `com.github.victools.jsonschema.generator.Option`.
-In case no prefix is not specified `PLAIN_JSON` is taken as default value.
+In case no `preset` is specified, `PLAIN_JSON` is taken as default value.

-Additional to the prefix a number of options that will be enabled and disabled can be specified.
+Additional to the `preset` a number of options can be either enabled and/or disabled.
-The syntax supports a single value, and multiple values as nested elements.
+The syntax supports a single value as well as multiple values as nested elements.

 ### Configuring modules
 When you want to have more control over the modules that are to be used during generation, the `<module>` element can be used to define them.